3/2/26

 Chainlink: Now is the Time to Accumulate

 This past month, I've been accumulating The Grayscale Chainlink Trust ETF (GLNK), a spot price exchange-traded fund that tracks crypto oracle Chainlink (LINK-USD).
 In the high-risk, high-reward facet of investing, there's no more prominent and prevalent tranche currently than cryptocurrency.
-In the past four months, Bitcoin (BIT-USD), the poster child of digital assets, has been cut in half, taking most members of the asset class down in sympathy.
+In the past four months, Bitcoin (BTC-USD), the poster child of digital assets, has been cut in half, taking most members of the asset class down in sympathy.
 There's a strong correlation in the crypto technology subsector, and as a result, so goes Bitcoin, so go its well renown bretheren such as Ethereum (ETH-USD), Solana (SOL-USD), and Chainlink.

 I don't believe this will be a permanent situation because, as the crypto industry matures and becomes more mainstream, each individual crypto will be judged on earnings, revenues, and financial expectations.
 The way things stand now, it's in the realm of daytraders relying on article headlines, technical analysis, and social media posts.
 In other words, to use an old Wall Street expression, they are throwing away the baby with the bathwater.
 With the prospect of Bitcoin falling further, you are probably asking yourself, why crypto?
 Why Chainlink?
 Why The Grayscale Chainlink Trust ETF?
 I will get to all three questions in chronological order.

 Crypto is a well-known asset class to investors.
 Prone to boom/bust cycles, it's still in its tween stage.
 I'm a believer that blockchain, the underlying technology of crypto, will be the backbone of the Internet as more industries digitize [tokenize] their assets, particularly in finance.
 BlackRock (BLK), JP Morgan (JPM), and Fidelity are all leading the way.
 Others are following quickly.
 It's only going to be another few years before everything in finance is on the blockchain and tokenized.
 Bitcoin will surely be a beneficiary in all this, but I don't know how to evaluate Bitcoin.
-Plus, with the advent of stablecoins such as Tether (USDT) and Circle (CRCL), I'm not convinced that Bitcoin will be the go-to form of monetary exchange in the United States, as the Bitcoin enthusiasts claim.
+Plus, with the advent of stablecoins such as Tether (USDT-USD) and Circle (CRCL), I'm not convinced that Bitcoin will be the go-to form of monetary exchange in the United States, as the Bitcoin enthusiasts claim.
 It will do well in third-world countries with unstable currencies and high inflation, but not in the U.S. of A. I stay away from it.

 Chainlink is a crypto oracle, which means it connects blockchains to outside data sources.
 It's a platform.
 Just as Windows (MSFT) is for the personal computer, AWS (AMZN) is for cloud computing, and NVIDIA (NVDA) is for Artificial Intelligence, Chainlink does the same for Online Finance.
 It has a lot of potential, but the operative word is potential.
 It's not there yet, but it has a great head start.